 Executive Board

-Officers: The officers shall be a president, 2 vice-presidents, a secretary, a treasurer, and a volunteer coordinator.
+Officers: The officers shall be a president, 2 vice-presidents, a secretary, a treasurer, and past-president.
 The officers, along with the school principal, make up the executive board.
 The officer positions may be co-chaired at the board’s discretion by no more than 2 people.
 In the event a position is co-chaired, each person will have individual voting privileges.

 President: The president should be able to inspire others, have a broad vision, and be open-minded.
 They should be willing to listen and welcome all suggestions.
 The president needs to mediate and solve problems.
 They should be well organized, visible, and able to delegate and improvise.
 Their duties include: